blazium-engine/blazium-docs/tutorials/rendering/multiple_resolutions.rst

   method is currently only implemented on macOS.
 On other operating systems, you will need to implement a method to guess the display scale factor based on the screen resolution (with a setting to let the user override this if needed).
-This is the approach currently used by the Godot editor.
+This is the approach currently used by the Blazium editor.

 The **Allow Hidpi** setting is only effective on Windows and macOS.
 It's ignored on all other platforms.

 .. note::

-    The Godot editor itself is always marked as DPI-aware.
+    The Blazium editor itself is always marked as DPI-aware.
 Running the project from the editor will only be DPI-aware if **Allow Hidpi** is enabled in the Project Settings.